Utah Utes men's basketball: History

-That began with the hiring of Vadal Peterson, who would become the winningest coach in Utah basketball history.
-Peterson would guide Utah to 6 conference and state championships and reached the ultimate prize in 1944, when the Utes won the national championship.
-Oddly enough, Utah had turned down a bid to the NCAA tournament because they wanted to play in the NIT.
 However, after being bounced in the first round by Kentucky, Utah was given a second chance to play in the NCAA tournament.
 The Arkansas Razorbacks were forced to withdraw after two of their players were badly injured in a car accident.
-Needing another team to take the Razorbacks' place, the NCAA invited Utah.
+Needing a team to take the Razorbacks' place, the NCAA invited Utah.
 The Utes accepted and went on to defeat Dartmouth 42–40.
 Arnie Ferrin was named the tournament's Most Outstanding Player after scoring 28 points in the final two games.

 Three years later, Peterson would lead Utah to the more prestigious NIT championship, as they defeated, ironically enough, Kentucky 49–45.
-Peterson would retire from Utah with a 385–230 (.626) record and is the only coach in Utah history to have won a national championship.
+Peterson retired from Utah with a 385–230 (.626) record and is the only coach in Utah history to have won a national championship.